The Dental Benefits and Detriments to Coffee and Tea

 The reason you’d get a root amputation or apicoectomy is if you had a tooth that received a root canal treatment that didn’t completely solve the issue.
 After a root canal, certain problems can arise that endodontic retreatment can’t fix.
 If left untreated, those problems could lead to losing the tooth.

-Here’s what to know about root amputation and apicoectomy.
+Here’s what to know about an endodontic surgery, a root amputation and apicoectomy procedure.

 [Related: Your Guide to Endodontic CT Scans]